emnify/product-docs/docs/quickstart/index.md

     </ul>
 </details>

-## Order free Trial SIMs
+## Order free trial SIMs

-You can order your free Trial SIMs on the emnify Portal.
+You can order your free trial SIMs on the emnify Portal.
 This package includes an issued prepaid credit for testing emnify's services.

 :::note